 They say if you come to Steamboat Springs, you’ll never leave or at least keep returning year after year.
 That’s the Yampa Valley curse.
-We mentioned it in our article on best ski towns in Colorado.
+We mentioned it in our article on the best ski towns in Colorado.

-- Four local state parks offer nice campgrounds: Pearl Lake, Stagecoach, Steamboat Lake and Yampa River.
+- Four local state parks offer nice campgrounds: Pearl Lake, Stagecoach, Steamboat Lake, and Yampa River.

 - Buffalo Pass in the Routt National Forest has a campground as well as free dispersed car camping along the pass.
 From downtown (heading west) turn right on 3rd Ave, and then right onto Fish Creek Falls Rd.
 Take 2nd left on Amethyst Drive which turns into CR 36.
 A few miles up on the right will be signs for Buff Pass/CR 38.

 - Rabbit Ears Pass has a campground and dispersed car camping on most dirt roads.

 - Read about the camping near Steamboat Springs, Clark, and Oak Creek.

 - Yampa River runs right through downtown, offering outstanding trout fishing.

 - Nearby state parks all have places for fishing.

 - Fish Creek Falls is located a mere 10 minutes from downtown Steamboat.
 This scenic locale is open year-round for hiking.
 It costs $5 to park your vehicle for the day.